Davos technology platform nears completion: impact investment opportunities in energy, climate and sustainability.

-Davos, Switzerland — September 2025 — The Davos Technology Platform, launched in May 2025, is nearing completion as a new global hub designed to connect breakthrough innovators with the capital, talent, and partnerships they need to scale.
+Davos, Switzerland — September 2025 — The Davos Technology Platform in development since January 2024 is nearing completion as a global hub designed to connect breakthrough innovators with the capital, talent, and partnerships they need to scale.

 Origins and Mission

-Companies are organized into general sectors as well as targeted categories aligned with specific problems identified in Altru’s research, from energy and climate to water and waste.
+Companies are organized into general sectors as well as targeted categories aligned with specific problems identified in Altru’s research focused on sustainability and address climate challenges.
+Intial areas of focus are energy, water and waste.

-The platform seeks to correct what organizers call a fundamental flaw in today’s financial system: the resource gap.
-Too often, innovators with transformative solutions struggle to access the capital, talent, and networks required to succeed.
+The platform seeks to correct the fundamental flaw in today’s financial system: the resource gap: innovators with transformative solutions struggle to access the capital, talent, and networks required to succeed.
 The Davos Technology Platform offers what its creators describe as a rational and utility-driven approach to bridge that gap.

 As the organizers emphasize: “The one critical connection can bring success to worthy companies.”